ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/technical_specification.md

 types:

 * Unique Identifier - Any
-* Score - Numeric
-* Predictive Marker - String
 * Combined Score - Numeric - Optional, only if combined score is used.
 * Selective Editing Marker - Boolean

+For each single score:
+* Score - Numeric
+* Predicted Marker - Boolean

 Fields of type "Any" shall be of the same type as the corresponding input fields as the values shall be the same in both input and output records.